 Excel VBA Declare Global Variable and Assign Value: 2 Ways

 There are numerous advantages to using Global variables.
-Step by step we will address the issues regarding the use of variables and its remedy.
+We will address the issues regarding the use of variables and their remedy step by step.

 Procedure Level Variable